Academic Advisement Center

-Applications for readmission are available through Admissions.
+Applications for readmission are available on the Admissions website under Readmission.
 Questions regarding readmission may be directed to the Academic Advisement Center.
-Applications and the associated fee (waived for AOP and military-associated students) must be submitted by the established deadline:
+Applications and the associated fee must be submitted by the established deadlines.

 Readmitted Students and their Degree Requirements:

 Students will be required to complete the degree requirements in place at the time of their readmission.
-If no more than two years have elapsed since the student's last attendance at SUNY Oneonta and the student needs six or fewer credits for degree completion, then the student may return under the previous requirements unless the student is a major in an Education program, Dietetics, or the School of Economics and Business.
+If no more than two years have elapsed since the student's last attendance at SUNY Oneonta and the student needs six or fewer credits for degree completion, then the student may return under the previous requirements unless the student is a major in an Education program, Dietetics, or Business.
 Students must meet the requirements for admission to the chosen major.
-Decisions regarding readmission will be made only after submission of a complete application and all final transcripts of coursework taken since separation from the College.
+Decisions regarding readmission will be made upon a complete application and receipt of all final transcripts of coursework taken since separation from the college.

 Information Specific to Academically Dismissed Students:

-Students who were academically dismissed must meet the following:
+Students who were academically dismissed must meet one of the following:

 After meeting these conditions, academically dismissed students may seek readmission under one of two options: